hectorjairmoreno/react-simple-messenger/README.md

-This is a copyrighted example using React, Redux, React Router DOM.
+This is a open source, free, take home with you, at no cost, no legal issue to clone example on how to use React, Redux, React Router DOM.

 This is a simple slack react application, you will need an api to enable all communcation in the cloud.